Pidurangala Hike in Sigiriya: Everything You Need To Know

 Arriving at Pidurangala Sigiri Rajamaha Viharaya Temple

-You will arrive at a white temple at the base of Pidurangala Rock where you pay the $3 entrance fee and receive a sarong to cover your legs.
+This is where you pay the $3 entrance fee and receive a sarong to cover your legs.

 After walking through the temple grounds, the Pidurangala hike starts off with a steep flight of stairs and progresses into a moderate climb along a rocky path.